soulfood77/JavaScript-HW-2017/5_NodeJS/_NodeJS_Notes.md

         app.use("static", express.static(pathToDirWithStaticFiles));
         ```

-        - Dynamic load - read all folders and files in the 'static' folder
+        - Serve public files - read all folders and files in the 'static' folder
         ```js
         /* globals __dirname */
         const path = require('path');